If now isn't the right time, when will be?

 After all, your broker should be recommending a loan that is not unsuitable for you, and one that meets your current needs and objectives.
 This may not necessarily be the one with the lowest interest rate as this may not actually be the most suitable loan for you; there are a number of factors to consider when selecting and recommending a loan, which is why your broker is a key part of this process.

-If you have any questions and would like some simple, easy to understand answers, please reach out to me on 1300 665 906.
+If you have any questions and would like some simple, easy to understand answers, please reach out to the team on 1300 665 906.

 Article written by Wayne Spindler - Senior Home Loan Specialist at Fox Finance Group

 Learn more about the Author, Wayne Spindler.